ElyDantas/tech-interview/android/README.md

 - [duplicate](https://help.github.com/articles/duplicating-a-repository/) this repository (do **not** fork it)
 - Resolve your test (Android or iOS)
 - [JSON](https://cdn.joyjet.com/tech-interview/mobile-test-one.json) to load by request
-- Layout is using Sketch
+- Layout is in Sketch and PDF

 ## Features:
 - Menu